Daniel-Lasecki/vhdl-Daniel-Lasecki-school/LAB1_Setup/README.md

 The size of the development tool chain is quite huge - the minimum installation at the moment is roughly 50 gigabytes.
 In order to make the installation process easier across different platforms (Windows/Linux/Mac), a virtual machine approach is taken.

+In case you are running out of hard disk space, the cheapest way forward is to purchase an external hard disk (SSD preferred) or even a USB stick.
+Google for'em.

 ## Overview of lab setup